4.92 from 61 votes

 clear bowl full of scoops made from my edible cookie dough recipe

-Today’s cast of characters should be pretty similar to your favorite chocolate chip cookie recipe, with the obvious exception of eggs.
-Here are a few of them:
+The ingredients for an edible cookie dough recipe are going to be pretty similar to your favorite chocolate chip cookie recipe, with the obvious exception of eggs.
+Let’s talk about them.

 How to Heat Treat Flour